IrisvanOllefen/js-bootcamp/4-data-structures.md

 ## Objects

 ### The Basic Explanation
 Values of the type object are arbitrary collections of properties.
 One way to create an object is by using braces as an expression.
-Braces have two meanings in JavaScript.
-At the start of a statement, they start a block of statements.
-At any other position, they describe an object.
-You may think of objects as octopuses with any number of tentacles, each of which has a name tattooed on it.
-The delete operator cuts off a tentacle from such an octopus.
-To find out what properties an object has, you can use the `Object.keys` function.
-Though no one really agrees on its precise definition, object-oriented programming has shaped the design of many programming languages, including Javascript.
+There are two meanings for braces in JavaScript.
+* At the start of a statement, they start a block of statements.
+* At any other position, they describe an object.
+Marijn Haverbeke from Eloquent JavaScript gave a good explanation of objects: "You may think of objects as octopuses with any number of tentacles, each of which has a name tattooed on it.
+The delete operator cuts off a tentacle from such an octopus."
+If you want to know what properties an object has, use the`Object.keys` function.

 ### Methods
 Methods are nothing more than properties that hold function values.
-When a function is called as a method, the binding called this in its body automatically points at the object that it was called on.
+When a function is called as a method, the binding called `this` in its body automatically points at the object that it was called on.

 ### Mutability
 We saw that object values can be modified.
-The types of values discussed earlier, like numbers, strings, and Booleans, are all immutable—it is impossible to change values of those types.
-With objects, there is a difference between having two references to the same object and having two different objects that contain the properties.
+The values I described in an earlier chapter, like numbers, strings, and Booleans, are all immutable which makes it impossible to change the value of those types.
+But with objects, there is a difference between having two references to the same object and having two different objects that contain the properties.

 ### Prototypes
 In addition to their set of properties, most objects also have a prototype.
 A prototype is another object that is used as a fallback source of properties. `Object.getPrototypeOf` returns the prototype of an object.
 You can use `Object.create` to create an object with a specific prototype.